-National investigation into NHS mental health scandals after Independent exposes
+National investigation into NHS mental health scandals after Independent exposés

-Health secretary launches national investigation into NHS mental health scandals after Independent exposes
+Health secretary launches national investigation into NHS mental health scandals after Independent exposés

 Steve Barclay also announced public inquiry into ‘tragic’ mental health deaths across Essex NHS Trust as he said “I’d like to thank The Independent for raising awareness of this important issue”